fedorovaea18/KotlinLinguaBot/README.md

 git clone git@github.com:fedorovaea18/KotlinLinguaBot.git
 cd KotlinLinguaBot
 ```
-2. Build the project and create shadow JAR
+2. Build the project and create shadow JAR.
 This will create `build/libs/KotlinLinguaBot-1.0-SNAPSHOT-all.jar`
-3. Prepare dictionary file (optional)
+3. Prepare dictionary file (optional).
 The bot can work without `words.txt` - you can upload words via Telegram later.
 However, if you want to start with a dictionary, create a `words.txt` file in the project root with the following format: `original word|translation`

 ## Usage